Charlie Adam (footballer, born 1962)

 Charles Adam (5 April 1962 – 17 December 2012) was a Scottish footballer who played as a midfielder.

 Adam played for a number of Scottish clubs, including St Johnstone and Dundee United, starting his career at Montrose.
 His sons Charlie and Grant are also professional footballers.

-Adam died on 17 December 2012 at the age of 50.
-The cause of death was suicide.

 Personal life

 Adam was married to Eleanor (d.
-2020), with whom he had five children: Charlie, Grant, Connor, Gary and Nicola.
+2020), with whom he had five children, including Charlie and Grant.

+Death

+Adam died in 2012, aged 50.
+The cause of death was suicide.